 The placement of the toe post and the fit of the straps will both affect how far up your foot slides (i.e., looser straps will allow your foot to slide farther forward).
 Even though a specific model may seem like it fits the length of your foot while you're just standing, the fit may be slightly off once your toes slide up against that post.
 And, if any part of your foot is hanging off the sandal, steer clear and look for something that has tighter straps, adjustable straps, or a longer and broader toe box.

 Lastly, you'll want to think about strap fit.
 Different strap configurations not only affect the look and style of your sandal, but they are also an essential component of the overall fit.
-The classic V-shaped straps seen on models like the Rainbow Single Layer Premier or Chaco Flip can be sufficient, but very often they will be too loose or too tight depending on your foot.
-For casual outings around town this isn't a big deal, but for longer days and more intense activities, it can be a deal-breaker.
+The classic V-shaped straps can be sufficient, but very often they will be too loose or too tight depending on your foot.
+For casual outings around town, this isn't a big deal, but for longer days and more intense activities, it can be a deal-breaker.

-Models like the Teva Olowahu have straps that crisscross over the top of the foot.
+Another strap option those that crisscross over the top of the foot.
 These can provide a tighter fit for some, but they also run the risk of being uncomfortable or impractical for specific foot shapes.
-More stable and supportive models like the Birkenstock Gizeh, Astral Rosa, or Merrell Around Town have buckles on the straps for adjustments, allowing more people to be able to get a perfect fit.
+The more stable and supportive models have buckles on the straps for adjustments, allowing more people to be able to get a perfect fit.
 This is a massive bonus if you have low-volume feet and tend to have difficulty finding straps that feel secure.

 We realize that much of this is hard to assess if you're shopping online.
-For those of you that can't or don't want to try things on in person, our Test Result and Ratings table on the main page of this review provides measurements for each model.
-While this is only for the size we tested (size 9 for most), it can still offer some insight and illustrate differences between models.
+For those of you that can't or don't want to try things on in person, our Ratings Table on the main page provides measurements for each model.
+While this is only for the sizes we tested (size 8 and 9 for most), it can still offer some insight and illustrate differences between models.
 For each shoe, we measured the width of the straps, the length of the entire shoe, and the length of the toe box.
 If you have long toes that tend to sneak off the end of open-toed sandals or an in-between size that's hard to fit, these measurements might help you out.